MosesSupposes/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    A responsive website shows content based on the available browser space.
+The content dynamically adjusts itself as the screen size changes (on mobile this is done automatically).
+This differs from an adaptive site, which has multiple _fixed_ layout sizes.
+So in essence, websites with responsive designs have _one_ dynamic size, while websites with adaptive designs have _multiple_ predetermined sizes.

 2. Describe what it means to be mobile first vs desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?